MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 >[!IMPORTANT]
 > Before you start any troubleshooting procedure, make sure that your device is charged to **20 to 40 percent** of battery capacity, if possible.
 The [battery indicator lights](hololens2-setup.md#lights-that-indicate-the-battery-level) located under the power button are a quick way to verify the battery capacity without logging into the device.

-If the device can't boot to the startup menu, note the LED appearance and device enumeration on the host PC.
-If the state of the device doesn't match any of the states listed in the troubleshooting guide, perform the [hard reset procedure](hololens-recovery.md#hard-reset-procedure) with the device connected to the power supply, not to your host PC.

 <a id="list"></a>
 - [HoloLens is unresponsive or won't start](#hololens-is-unresponsive-or-wont-start)
 - [Voice commands aren't working](#voice-commands-arent-working)